Yordan Yovkov

-Yordan Stefanov Yovkov (Йордан Стефанов Йовков) (November 9, 1880 – October 15, 1937) was a prominent Bulgarian writer from the interwar period.
+Yordan Stefanov Yovkov (Йордан Стефанов Йовков), Aka Jordan Jovkov or Iordan Iovkov (November 9, 1880 – October 15, 1937) was a prominent Bulgarian writer from the interwar period.

 Biography

 Born in the village of Zheravna, Yovkov studied at First Sofia Men’s High School, from which he graduated in 1900 with honors, and became a teacher.
 After teaching for one year in a village in central Bulgaria he entered into the School for Reserve Officers in Knyazhevo as a cadet, before moving to Sofia University to study law in 1904.
+He never completed his studies due to the lack of funds.

 When the First Balkan War began in 1912, he received the rank of enlisted, and along with his brother Kosta, joined the 41st division (probably 41st regiment) at Bourgas.
 He was wounded by a bullet in his leg fighting in the Second Balkan War in 1913, during a battle near Doyran.
 Following this, he settled in Sofia and became an editor of the People’s Army (Narodna Armiya) magazine, and then librarian for the Minister of Interior Affairs and editor of a state publication.

 During World War I, he was sent to work as a border officer at the Greek border near the Mesta River.
 Whilst there he received a summons to work as a correspondent for the paper Military News.

-He spent years teaching in Varna until the autumn of 1920, after which he served as a press secretary in the Bulgarian legislation in Bucharest.
+He spent years teaching in Varna until the autumn of 1920, after which he served as a press secretary in the Bulgarian embassy in Bucharest.
 He was demoted in 1927 for unspecified reasons, which caused him to resign and return to Sofia.